Hackl0us/roster-reminder/README.md

 ## Run the project

+### Setup database
+The project use SQLite as database.
+You can create tables refer to `roster.sql`.

+The SQLite database file should be named to `roster.db` and place it under `db/` folder.

 ### Run with python
 You have to modify the `SLACK_WEBHOOK_URL` variable if you would like to run the project.
 ```shell